Celothelium ischnobelum (Nyl.) M.B. Aguirre

 Distribution: C - Tosc.
 S - Camp (Puntillo & al. 2000).

 Description: Thallus crustose, endosubstratic, smooth and continuous, greenish-white, pale yellow to cream-coloured, somehow shiny, sometimes delimited by a dark brown prothalline line, composed of colourless to pale brown, thin-walled, smooth, cylindrical, <4 μm thick hyphae constricted at septa, mixed with bark cells, associated with trentepohlioid algae below the surface.
 Perithecia black, shiny, brittle, smooth, scattered or in small clusters, circular to ellipsoid, 0.45-1 mm across, at first immersed, then projecting, hemispherical to flattened, dimidiate, the ostiole located in a small central papilla.
 Involucrellum blackish, brittle, covering groups of perithecia, c.
 50 μm thick, composed of bark material mixed with reddish-brown, thick-walled, smooth, 2-3 μm thick hyphae, forming a clypeus of textura epidermoidea; exciple intergrading with the involucrellum, mainly differentiated at the margins of perithecia, sometimes extending below, c.
-30-40(-50) μm thick, consisting of colourless to brown hyphae intermixed with bark cells forming a textura intricata; paraphysoids <2 μm thick; hymenial gel I+ blue.
-Asci 8-spored, cylindrical, bitunicate, the outer layer thin and smooth, the inner without an apparent internal apical beak, I- but with a meniscus staining I+ dark blue near the apex.
+30-40(-50) μm thick, consisting of colourless to brown hyphae intermixed with bark cells forming a textura intricata; paraphysoids <2 μm thick; hymenial gel I-.
+Asci 8-spored, arising from the sides of the perithecium and arranged horizontally, cylindrical, bitunicate, the outer layer thin and smooth, the inner without an apparent internal apical beak, I- but with a meniscus staining I+ dark blue near the apex.
 Ascospores 8-many-septate, hyaline, thread-like, sometimes helically twisted in the asci, 80-110 x 1.5-2.5 μm, thin-walled.
 Pycnidia black, shiny, circular to elongated, smooth, at first immersed, then projecting, hemispherical-dimidiate, with a dark brown to blackish wall.
 Macroconidia multiseptate, thread-like, hyaline, 60-100 x 1.5-2 μm.
 Photobiont trentepohlioid.
 Spot tests: K-, C-, KC-, P-.
 Chemistry: without lichen substances.

 Note: a mild-temperate to subtropical, doubtfully lichenised species found on smooth bark, especially of Corylus and Ilex in sheltered and humid situations, with an apparently western distribution in Europe; to be looked for further in Tyrrhenian Italy.
 It is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).